stat4701-edav-gps/gps-taxi/README.md

 * Work with Sankara to get SQL queries to pull data out of database.
 * Alternatively is this doesn’t work we can look into https://code.google.com/p/gcsvsql/

 Other Group tasks:

-* Formulate questions for Prof. about analytical methods (regression vs. other methods) - hopefully be able to ask by Thursday.
+* (RC, EB) Formulate questions for Prof. about analytical methods (regression vs. other methods) - hopefully be able to ask by Thursday.
+* (SG) Work on SQL queries for random selections (contingent on either database or SQL/csv wrapper).
+* (All or someone volunteer to take lead getting started) Start the Presentation outline (https://github.com/stat4701-edav-gps/presentation) - can be edited inline via GitHub website.
+Edit README.md file.
-* Figure out which day/time/place for weekend of April 25-26.
+* (All or someone volunteer to take lead on scheduling) Figure out which day/time/place for weekend of April 25-26.

 Steve suggestion - log transform